A zero-emissions shire

 • This includes recycled asphalt, old car tyres, recycled concrete, and using recycled and treated water for road construction and dust suppression

-We're upgrading our community facilities
+We've been upgrading our community facilities

-• We maintain the solar arrays on Council buildings and we're gradually upgrading old gas appliances to energy efficient electric options.
-A recent audit of all Council-owned buildings has helped the team to identify priorities for environmental upgrades
+• We are removing fossil-gas appliances and replacing with energy efficient electric options.
+A recent audit of all Council-owned buildings has helped the team to identify priorities for this transition

 We're using environmentally sustainable design